The Soap Myth: Production history

-From January 22 to February 1, 2018, The Soap Myth reading enjoyed a brief tour that included the Adrienne Arsht Center for the Performing Arts in Miami Beach, FL, the Adolph and Rose Levis Jewish Community Center in Boca Raton, FL, the Parker Playhouse in Fort Lauderdale, FL, the Zeiterion Theater Performing Arts Center in New Bedford, MA, Congregation Rodeph Shalom in Philadelphia, PA, The Museum of Jewish Heritage in Battery Park City, New York City, and Hofstra University in Hempstead, Long Island, NY.
-The cast was Ed Asner, Johanna Day, Ned Eisenberg and Blair Baker under the direction of Pam Berlin.
+Under the same cast and direction, The Soap Myth had a brief tour.
+From January 22 to February 1, 2018, the play was read at the Adrienne Arsht Center for the Performing Arts in Miami Beach, the Adolph and Rose Levis Jewish Community Center in Boca Raton, the Parker Playhouse in Fort Lauderdale, the Zeiterion Theater Performing Arts Center in New Bedford, the Congregation Rodeph Shalom in Philadelphia, The Museum of Jewish Heritage in Battery Park City, and Hofstra University in Hempstead, Long Island.

-In January and February 2019, "concert readings" of The Soap Myth were performed in Baltimore, Wilmington, New York City, Tenafly, NJ and Commack, NY with the following cast: Ed Asner, Tovah Feldshuh, Ned Eisenberg and Liba Vaynberg directed by Pam Berlin.
-In April and May 2019, The Soap Myth performed "concert readings" in Tampa, Sarasota, Wilmington, New York City, Hartford, Milwaukee, Indianapolis, St. Louis, Cleveland, Columbus and Pittsburgh directed by Pam Berlin with the following cast: Ed Asner, Tovah Feldshuh (Tampa, Sarasota, Wilmington, Hartford & New York City), Dee Pelletier (Milwaukee, Indianapolis, St. Louis, Cleveland, Columbus & Pittsburgh), Ned Eisenberg (all dates except for Hartford), Donald Corren (Hartford) and Liba Vaynberg.
+In January and February 2019, "concert readings" of The Soap Myth were performed in Baltimore, Wilmington, New York City, Tenafly, and Commack with a cast including Asner, Feldshuh, Ned Eisenberg and Liba Vaynberg under directing by Berlin.
+In April and May 2019, further "concert readings" occurred at Tampa, Sarasota, Wilmington, New York City, Hartford, Milwaukee, Indianapolis, St. Louis, Cleveland, Columbus and Pittsburgh directed by Berlin with the following cast: Asner, Feldshuh (Tampa, Sarasota, Wilmington, Hartford & New York City), Pelletier (Milwaukee, Indianapolis, St. Louis, Cleveland, Columbus & Pittsburgh), Eisenberg (all locations except for Hartford), Corren (Hartford) and Vaynberg.

-On July 22, 2019, The Soap Myth was performed at the Williamstown Theatre Festival with Ed Asner, Tovah Feldshuh, Liba Vaynberg and Ned Eisenberg.
-About that performance, Williamstown Artistic Director Mandy Greenfield wrote: "Many heartfelt thanks to you and to everyone involved in the reading of The Soap Myth on Monday.
-I can say with utter confidence that the audience was reached, moved and transformed by the piece and the performance of your text!.
-I'm grateful to all of you for making the journey to Williamstown and for giving your time and extraordinary talents to telling this story with such depth and intensity.
-It felt epic, historic, important and meaningful beyond words.
-Thank you again for an evening this Festival will not soon forget."
+On July 22, 2019, The Soap Myth was performed at the Williamstown Theatre Festival with Asner, Feldshuh, Vaynberg and Eisenberg.
+Williamstown Artistic Director Mandy Greenfield wrote about her appreciation and support for the performance.